-The purpose of this manual is to give pro se plaintiffs some helpful insight into the essential areas of the law that you will need to know.
-My goal is to help prepare you to represent yourself, hopefully to a successful conclusion.
+The purpose of this manual is to give the pro se plaintiff helpful insights into essential areas of the law.
+This should help prepare you to represent yourself, hopefully to a successful conclusion.

-This information will help you better understand the obstacles you are likely to encounter and perhaps overcome with a better understanding of the principles that will be necessary to prosecute your case and to avoid dismissal by motions to dismiss or motions for summary judgment that will in all likelihood be employed by defense attorneys.
+This information will help the pro se plaintiff better understand the obstacles you are likely to encounter and perhaps overcome with a better understanding of the principles that will be necessary to prosecute your case and to avoid dismissal by motions to dismiss or motions for summary judgment that will in all likelihood be employed by defense attorneys.

 Under the law you have every right to represent yourself, as the Judiciary Act of 1789 states: “That in all courts of the United States, the parties may plead and manage their own causes personally…”